jahnvisrivastava100/BestowFood/README.md

 </details>
 <h2>Economic Feasibility</h2>
 In the fast-paced world today there is a great need for online website facilities, which can replace the manual existing system.
 It reduces the cost of hiring manpower to search for willing volunteers for donation of food.
+<h2>Operational Feasibility</h2>
+Our Project solves the existing manual working of the NGOs to search for willing volunteers to donate food.
+It's much better than using the alternative solutions since all the requirements are met on one single platform rather than being scattered on all social media platforms.